 Physical Education should create happy, competent, independent learners, it should allow children to lead and be inquisitive about activity.
-It will develop a range of basic skills that can be transferred to other areas of PE and the national curriculum.
+It will develop a range of basic skills that can be transferred to other areas of life.

 Pupils should be given the opportunity to understand why (health and wellbeing) and how (understanding of their body during activity) they are participating in Physical activity.